Azure/azure-cosmos-dotnet-v3/docs/observability.md

 3. Operation Latencies and Request Units (RUs).
 4. Network Request Latencies. (sampled to, top 10 slowest to a replica)

 > Note: We don't collect any PII data as part of this feature.
-Right now, it is not self opt in, you need to contact us for more information.

 ### Limitations
 1. AAD Support is not available